-Reclaimed wood can often take on a scent – and that scent is often unwelcome.
-Furniture made from reclaimed or old wood usually has some sort of odor.
+Reclaimed wood can often take on the ascent – and that scent is often unwelcome.
+Furniture made from reclaimed or old wood usually has some odor.
 Many times, this odor is somewhat musty and can even prevent you from enjoying the piece of furniture.
-How can you remove odors from wood you want to use for a woodworking project, or wooden furniture?
+How can you remove odors from wood you want to use for a woodworking project or wooden furniture?
 Luckily there are methods for making wood smell more pleasant.

 The method you use for getting rid of odors from wood depends on how the wood is finished and where the odor is from.
-You also need to consider how the wood will be used in the future.
+It would be best if you also considered how the wood would be used in the future.
 Take a look at these ideas for getting wonderfully smelling wood every time.

 1) Use a Commercial Wood Cleaner to Remove Odors from Wood

 The most obvious answer to the question of odors in wood is a commercially available wood cleaner.
 There are many on the market today.
 These cleaners are probably the best you can get for removing pet odors, which are very difficult to get rid of.